embeddedartistry/c-linked-list/README.md

 # Header-only Linked List in C

-This is a header-only linked list library written in C. A
+This is a header-only linked list library written in C.

 ## Table of Contents